As kids, we learned sayings like, “don’t step on a crack, or you’ll break your mama’s back.”

 FALSE.

-Eye exams are important at all ages, whether you have poor or “perfect” eyesight.
+Eye exams are important at all ages, whether you have poor or “normal” eyesight.
 As mentioned above, you can have good eyesight and still have a problem with your eyes or vision.

 During a comprehensive eye exam, an eye doctor checks your vision and the inside of your eyes to make sure everything is working as it should.
 Based on what they find, they will be able to tell you how often you need to go back for future exams.
 Plus, there are many systemic illnesses that can be detected during an eye exam.

-There’s no way to know if a problem is present unless you see an eye doctor.
-Schedule an eye exam to make sure your eyes and vision are at their best.
+There’s no way to know if a condition is present unless you see an eye doctor.
+Schedule an eye exam to have your eyes and vision evaluated.

 And one more thing…